dark-coffee/codex/infrastructure/adblocking.md

 # Adblocking

-## Pihole
+## Pi-hole

 Pi-hole is a DNS-based adblocker for your network.
 Think of it as /etc/hosts on steriods.
 *no, you can't block youtube ads*

 ### Personal Blocklists

 I maintain a list of the blocklists I use, [here](https://github.com/dark-coffee/keylime)

-### Pihole on Docker
+### Pi-hole on Docker

 Here's a docker-compose containg the useful info to spawn a pi-hole container.

-**Important:** this is a generic pi-hole installation, with some personal preferences.
+> **Important:** this is a generic pi-hole installation, with some personal preferences.
-DNS points to the malware-blocking cloudflare resolver, but I can also highly recommend Quad9.
+>DNS points to the malware-blocking Cloudflare resolver, but I can also highly recommend Quad9.
-To persist data, the container mounts the host locations `./etc-pihole/` &  `./etc-dnsmaq.d/`

 ```yml
 version: "3.3"